Unruh effect for inertial observers through vacuum correlations: A Picture Book Representation

-This property will hold whenever an observer has a causal access of only a part of the spacetime and the reduced density matrix she uses will be thermal.
+Alternatively, the observations carried out by the Rindler observer can be described using a density matrix obtained by tracing out modes inaccessible to her.
+If the field is in the inertial vacuum state, the resulting density matrix will be thermal.

 As an illustration let us consider \ref{fig:penrosenew01}, where three observers are shown.
 The dashed observer is an inertial observer and, as in the earlier figure, has access to the full spacetime; the dotted trajectory is that of the standard, eternally accelerating Rindler observer;

 the third trajectory (represented by thick magenta line) represents an observer who originally started as inertial but then changed her mind and accelerates uniformly to end up on $\mathcal{J}_{L}^{+}$ just like the Rindler observer.
-This observer also has causal connection only to the past domain of dependence of $\mathcal{J}_{L'}^{+}$, which being only a portion of the full manifold, will lead to thermal density matrix.
+This observer also has past causal connection only to the past domain of dependence of $\mathcal{J}_{L'}^{+}$, which being only a portion of the full manifold, will lead to a mixed density matrix having thermal character at late times.
+At finite times, its trajectory will be different from the Rindler observer and unlike the Rindler observer will have a future causal link to the right wedge.
+Hence the density matrix will be different.
+The same can be seen through the Bogoliubov coefficients, which will be similar to those of the Rindler observer for high frequencies at late times only.
+The exact form of the Bogoliubov coefficients will differ for small frequencies as the large wavelengths will take them on different trajectories.

-Let us now consider a hypothetical scenario in which some portion of Minkowski spacetime becomes dynamically inaccessible, as shown in \ref{fig:penrosenew02} by the dashed triangular region.
+Let us now consider a hypothetical scenario in which some portion of Minkowski spacetime becomes inaccessible, as shown in \ref{fig:penrosenew02} by the dashed triangular region.
 (Right now this is the Penrose diagram of some hypothetical spacetime; we will soon see how it actually arises in the CGHS case.)
 Further, we assume this truncation of spacetime is such that it requires left-moving geodesic observers to terminate on $i_{L}^{+}$ instead of $i^{+}$ as in \ref{fig:penrosenew01}.

-Since these observers derive their causal support only from the past of $\mathcal{J}_{L'}^{+}$, they are compelled to trace over a portion of field configuration on $\mathcal{J}_{R}^{-}$ and hence they will end up using a density matrix which is thermal.
-Whenever \emph{any} observer, \emph{geodesic or not}, who derives her causal support from a subset of the full spacetime, the global vacuum state will appear to be a thermal state.
+Since these observers derive their causal support only from the past of $\mathcal{J}_{L'}^{+}$, they are compelled to trace over a portion of field configuration on $\mathcal{J}_{R}^{-}$ and hence they will end up using a density matrix which is mixed.
+Whenever \emph{any} observer, \emph{geodesic or not}, who derives her past causal support from a subset of the full spacetime, the global vacuum state will appear to be non-vacuous at late times.